k8s-platform-hub/quickstart-docker-git/js-angularjs/README.md

 # angularjs-hasura

-AngularJS starter-kit with Hasura integration built-in.
+AngularJS starter-kit with Hasura integration built-in for **Angular 1.x (also known as just AngularJS)**

 Checkout the [tutorial](https://docs.hasura.io/0.13/tutorials/angularjs-starter-kit-with-yeoman-and-hasura.html) for more information on how to use this starter-kit.